 By Dale Henry Geist

 This is Part 1 of a two-part interview.
-Part 2 will be published next week.
+Find Part 2 here.

 From my perch, when Allison Russell’s debut solo album, Outside Child, arrived on May 21st, it dropped like an anvil: the effect was seismic.
 I recognized a dozen diverse musical strands, but they were woven so seamlessly that it sounded at once familiar and completely new.
 And the lyrics were shattering.
 If you’re asking me, I think it’s the most important album of the year.